-POLS (Political Science) 2305 (3 credit hours)-American Government
+POLS 2305-American Government, Honors

-Fall 2017-MWF 10.00-10.50 CHSS 252
+Fall 2017-MWF: 1.00-1.50; CHSS 495

 Dr. McIntyre

 Office: CHSS 496C

 Office Phone #: 936-294-4676

 E-Mail Address: kmcintyre@shsu.edu

 Office Hours: M, W: 2.00-3.00; T: 12.00-2.00; or by appointment

 Course Description

 This course provides an introduction to American government and the American political system.
 The course begins with a general analysis of the framework of American government, and also examines subjects such as political parties, public opinion, governmental institutions, American federalism, and the principles of American constitutionalism.

+It is not, however, merely an introductory textbook course.
+We will be reading both the primary texts which comprise the various American political institutions and traditions and also secondary commentaries on the meaning of those institutions and traditions.
+In fact, the course will focus as much on American political culture as on American political institutions because the two are inextricably linked.
+We will also be concerned with the ethical dimension of American politics and much of the class will be devoted to examining the various moral questions which have informed the development of American political culture.

+The course is classified as an Honors course, and the character of Honors courses differs from other introductory courses in that class sizes are smaller, primary texts are the subject matter, class discussion is emphasized, and peer discussion groups are used to facilitate student participation.

 Course Objectives

-Given that this is an introductory course, the primary goal is to gain factual and analytical knowledge of American political culture, focusing specifically on governmental institutions, political behavior, civic engagement, and the various theoretical justifications for American institutions.
-Secondary goals include gaining knowledge of civic responsibility, gaining the ability to engage effectively in American democracy, the development of critical thinking, and the cultivation of the study skills requisite for success in undergraduate classes.
+Given that this is an introductory course, the primary goal is to gain factual knowledge about American political culture.
+Secondary goals include the development of civic literacy, critical thinking, and the cultivation of the study skills requisite for success in undergraduate classes.
 We will accomplish these objectives in the context of studying:

-- the origins and development of American political culture; - the structure and function of the legislative, executive, and judicial branches of the U.S government; - the American electoral process, including the role of parties, media, and interest groups; - American civil and political rights and duties; - And the American policy process, including the role of parties, media, and interest groups.
+- the origins and development of American political culture;

+- the structure and function of the legislative, executive, and judicial branches of the U.S government;

+- the American electoral process, including the role of parties, media, and interest groups;

+- And the American policy process, including the role of parties, media, and interest groups.

 Texts

-Required text:
+Required texts:

+Kollman, Readings in American Politics: Analysis and Perspectives, Fourth Edition (New York: W.W.
+Norton and Co., 2018).
 Lowi, Ginsbert, Shepsle, Ansolabehere, American Government: Power and Purpose, Brief 14th Edition (New York: W.W.
 Norton and Co., 2017).
 Recommended texts: